International Fathers’ Mental Health Day 2022: Dan Healy

 I actually landed my dream job about a week before our first kid was born.
 I was in a tough spot because I was transitioning out of my old [job], so I couldn't really take anything resembling adequate leave.
 And so when our son was only five days old, I went back to work.
 I was at one of these big law firms, and they were wonderful about everything, but the reality is some jobs take a lot of hours.
 And while trying to establish myself at that place, I was trying to be the most supportive partner I could at home, but without knowing the full extent of Ashley’s postpartum depression.
 Now, if you don't know what you're up against, there's no way to do a good enough job.
 I was also exhausted.
 I’m sure nothing compared to her level of exhaustion as someone who's dealing with postpartum depression and a first-time mother dealing with a newborn.
 It was incredibly difficult on us.

 And I didn't experience anything like [postpartum depression].
 You expect you're going to hold your baby for the first time and just be over the moon.
 And I was!
 It’s a level of love you don’t know about until you see that kid.
 But, you know, she had expected to have that feeling, and instead there were other emotions going on in her.
-And then you can start to feel guilty – Am I doing this wrong?
+And then you can start to feel guilty: am I doing this wrong?
 Do I not love my baby enough?
 And I can tell you, she loves that baby enough.
 She's the best mom in the world.
 But she probably didn't feel like that.
 And I wish I had known so I could have been the kind of supportive partner she needed.
 And maybe we would have known to seek some professional help.

 Ashley had a very medically complicated third pregnancy, and I know it was after that that you went through postpartum depression.
 How did you experience that time?
 When did you realize something was “not right” for you?

 So that pregnancy was terrifying.
 There were a lot of medical complications.
 Ultimately, she was diagnosed with hyperparathyroidism and had to have throat surgery at 30 weeks.
-I'll never forget when she when she went in for the surgery, she says, You know, obviously this is unlikely, but if something goes wrong, I want you to be happy.
+I'll never forget when she went in for the surgery, she says, You know, obviously this is unlikely, but if something goes wrong, I want you to be happy.
 I'm never gonna forget that.
 She was fine, but the fact that we were at a point where it made any sense to say that was just horrifying.
 We recognize how lucky we are to live where we do, where she got treated by the best in the world and she came out of it fine.
 And so did the baby, which was a tremendous relief.

 So obviously I dealt with some fear.
 But, you know, I tried not to spend too much time focusing on my own emotions because I needed to be there for her.
 I needed to be there for the other two kids especially while she was in surgery and in recovery.
 And I was still working in a very demanding job.
 This time around I was able to get a much better leave situation from work, so I handled the other two and tried to work with the baby as much as I could.